 Note: I call them AIDS (Associated Information Documents) because we haven't drawn a drawing since we started using 3D CAD.
 The industry has been using this simple process since 1982 with the introduction of 3D CAD.
 This was the selling point of these early 3D CAD system, the AID or what the Boeing draftsman called the "flat file".
 Even PTC released Pro/e with this in mind.
 This single misnomer has cause an incredible amount of misunderstanding of the engineering process.

 The 1980's - 3D CAD - The Beginning

-In the video you first you see a couple of fellows rolling out a print, probably an associated information document (drawing) generated directly from the Creo model as a PDF and printed.
+In the video you first you see a couple of fellows rolling out a print, probably an AID (Associated Information Document (drawing)) generated directly from the Creo model as a PDF and printed.

 Now what is wrong with that picture?

 Enter MBE, MBE and the PMI (Product Manufacturing Information)

 Look at the PMI part.
 It only has GD&T (Geometric Dimensioning and Tolerancing).
 Not one reference to even the overall size of the part.
 You need a seat of the native software to really view the PMI.
 Now you have to sit at a computer or use a large presentation monitor.
 What??
 What a fricking hassle.
 All that GD&T looks like gobbledygook.
 You can't even use it to quote parts.
 How do you train someone in GD&T, with this obscure application of this viable tolerancing system.

 Sadly some of the new 3D CAD engineer snowflakes can't even read an engineering drawing anyway, much less the minimized GD&T. This is one of the points to use MBD, because AIDs are too hard to read.
 Give me a break.
 Even a draftsman can read them!

-The only examples I have seen are single machined or sheet metal parts.
+The only GD&T examples I have seen are single machined or sheet metal parts.
 I have not seen how they handle inseparable assemblies like weldments, riveted or bonded assemblies or sheet metal enclosures with fasteners, etc. Do they have the part list in the 3D space or do we now have to have a separate document?
 See the problems.
 It is like no one has any applicable engineering document control experience.